mforets/Bilinear-Demo/README.md

 ### Problems

-These problems are of varying difficulty, and you can consder them in any order.
+The following problems are of varying difficulty, and you can consder them in any order.
-The scope and assumption specifics for each problem are intentionally left open-ended.
+The scope and specific assumptions are intentionally left open-ended.
 It is encouraged that you think about these problems on pen and paper before writing any code.

 1. How do you represent a circle of center 1.0 and radius 0.5 using `BilinearEquation`?